ajalt/clikt/docs/arguments.md

     Hello Foo!
     ```

-Arguments appear in the usage string, but normally aren't listed in the
+Arguments appear in the usage string, but listed in the help page unless you set their `help` value.
-help page.
-It's usually more clear to document arguments in the command
+It's usually clearer to document arguments in the command help.
-help.

 === "Example"
     ```kotlin
-    class Cp : CliktCommand(help = "Copy SOURCE to DEST, or multiple SOURCE(s) to directory DEST.") {
+    class Cp : CliktCommand(
+        help = "Copy <source> to <dest>, or multiple <source>(s) to directory <dest>."
+    ) {
         private val source by argument().file(mustExist = true).multiple()
         private val dest by argument().file()
         override fun run() {